Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 - Select “/” as the Mount Point

 This can be confusing and is important to note – do not select your Linux Mint partition or any partition, which are indicated by a number appended at the end of the drive identifier (such as “/dev/sda2”).
-Only select the drive, not a partition on the drive, as the device for boot loader installation.
+Only select the drive (like “dev/sda”), not a partition on the drive (like “dev/sda2”), as the device for boot loader installation.
 The installer will know to put it into the EFI Boot partition automatically. - Follow the rest of the on-screen prompts to complete the installation of Linux Mint

 Step 4 – Prep for and Install Batocera

-- Open the File Manager window and select the USB Flash Drive
+- In the lower left menu on the screen, open File Manager and, within File Manager, select the USB Flash Drive

 - In the Edit menu, choose “Select all“, and then in the Edit menu, select “Copy“